‘ARK: Survival Evolved – Aberration’ Expansion Released, Xbox Play Anywhere Pushed To Thursday

 ARK: Survival Evolved players on the PlayStation 4, Xbox One, and PC have a strange new ARK to explore and survive.
 Studio Wildcard released the Aberration DLC expansion Tuesday that ventures into the caverns of a malfunctioning ARK.
 Meanwhile, the Xbox Play Anywhere release sees another slight delay as the Windows 10 release has been pushed to Thursday.

 The updates for ARK: Survival Evolved are now available for the PS4 (v518) and Xbox One (v768).
-They weigh in at 20.5 GB and 39 GB separately with the actual Aberration expansion being a separate download at around 8 GB on both platforms.
+They weigh in at 20.5 GB and 39 GB separately, with the actual Aberration expansion being a separate download at around 8 GB on both platforms.
 The update on the PC, on the other hand, is 15 GB.

 The updates to the console versions of the game add the Heavy Turret.
 As previously covered, this is an upgraded version of the standard Auto Turret to compensate for an upcoming 100 turret limit in a 100-meter area.
 Studio Wildcard plans to wait until later to implement this change while making tweaks to the Heavy Turret based on player feedback.
 The new turret has already been added to the PC version.